Go to: 2020s – 2030s – 2040s – 2050s – 2060s – 2070s – 2080s – 2090s – 22nd century

 2023 – India's Chandrayaan-3 is the first to land at the lunar south pole region – the future area of first human bases on the Moon.

-2024 – SpaceX's prototype Starship makes first successful orbital test flight and landing.
+2025 – SpaceX's prototype Starship makes first successful orbital test flight, landing both the Super Heavy booster stage and Starship 2nd stage back at the launch tower.

 2025 – India's Mangalyaan 2 orbiter enters Mars orbit.